Build instructions

 Now you can build and install Crosswords while inside the container.

-With the instructions above, the Crosswords program will get installed
+With the instructions above, the crosswords

-to the container’s overlay file system for /usr
+installed to the container’s overlay file system for /usr

-without affecting
+without

-your main system.
+affecting your main system.
+Simply call:

 distrobox rm crosswords